Financial Transactions

 Bulk Transactions

-- Add the transaction — it will be applied to all selected assets.
+- Navigate to the Transactions tab in the bulk edit dialog and add the transaction - it is applied to all selected assets.

 This is particularly useful for posting running costs (e.g. annual insurance premiums) across a group of assets.